-TH233SP Biblical Worldview (3) (SPS)
+TH233SP Biblical Worldview (3) (Online)

 An in-depth study of the Christian worldview, founded on the biblical themes of Authority & Truth, Creation, Fall, and Redemption.
 Particular attention is given to biblical epistemology (the nature, basis and validity of knowledge), metaphysics (the nature of God, man, and all creation), and axiology (ethics, aesthetics, and values), as well as an analysis of non-Christian worldviews.
-School of Professional Studies.
+Online Course.
 Offered as needed.